TheADLAN/RESVISOR/README.md

 # Old codes

-* All the old codes are put in a folder called "Legacy Code".
+* All the old codes are put in a folder called "legacy_code".

 # New codes